SamBurgess93/Milestone-1/README.md

 ### Existing Features
-- Header Logo - Appearing in navabr and remains in top left of screen at the user scrolls.
+- Header Logo - Appearing in navbar and remains in top left of screen at the user scrolls.
 Clicking on the logo will return the users to the home page, as expected.

 - Header Navigation Bar - Fixed to the top of the page as the user scrolls down.
 Its clear at the top of the to enhance the impact of the Hero Image but becomes solid down the page to ensure the navigation links are clear and accessible.
 On smaller screens the navbar icons collapse into a toggler button.